jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 ```

 **Action:** Update to match your total number of motors.

+**⚠️ Motor Monitoring System:**
+The program automatically monitors motor health and will alert the driver if:
+- **Disconnected motors**: Controller vibrates with "---" pattern and displays "X motor is disconnected"
+- **Overheated motors**: Controller vibrates with "---" pattern and displays "motor X is Y°C" (default temperature limit: 45°C)

+**When alerts occur:**
+- Controller will vibrate to get driver's attention
+- Error message appears on controller screen
+- Check motor connections and temperatures immediately

 ### Step 4: Create Helper Functions
 Add helper functions for your subsystems: